scala/scala/src/intellij/README.md

 ## Dependencies

-For every module in the IntelliJ project there is a corresponding `-deps` library, for exmaple `compiler-deps` provides `ant.jar` for the compiler codebase.
+For every module in the IntelliJ project there is a corresponding `-deps` library, for example `compiler-deps` provides `ant.jar` for the compiler codebase.
 The `.jar` files in these `-deps` libraries can be easily kept up-to-date by running `sbt intellij` again.
 This is necessary whenever the dependencies in the sbt build change, for example when the `starr` version is updated.